Book your demo today

 1. LEGALFLY

-LEGALFLY is one of the the most complete AI contract review platforms on the market.
+LEGALFLY is one of the most complete AI contract review platforms on the market.
 It combines the best features of standalone review tools and CLMs into a single, privacy-first system designed for in-house teams.

 It reviews contracts clause by clause, surfacing risks, omissions, and deviations against your playbooks.
 It can auto-redline directly in Microsoft Word, and then goes further: every suggested edit is accompanied by a plain-language explanation.
 It performs provision extraction and anomaly detection across large portfolios.